Submitty Server Version Control Repositories

 However, your code is not yet submitted, and won’t be automatically tested/graded by Submitty.
 And your instructor/TA won’t be directed to manually grade you work either.

-3. If you would like to submit this version of your work (for automatic and/or manual grading), go to the Submitty website for this assignment and press the blue “Grade My Repository” button.
+If you would like to submit this version of your work (for automatic and/or manual grading), go to the Submitty website for this assignment and press the green “Grade My Repository” button.

 Submitty will checkout the latest version of your code committed and pushed to the server, and will run any automated tests and automated grading on the assignment.
 When complete, you will see the results of this testing and grading on the website.